srmfx/ProjectMEMRAM/README.md

 Old Repository for the now Closed-Source Zicroram Software

-This is what it once used to be the main repository for the Memram Project System I did at my University, the system has thus been renamed to Zicrora and can be found here:
+This is what it once used to be the main repository for the Memram Project System I did at my University, the system has thus been renamed to Zicroram and can be found here:

 1 - Shareware Version of the Product: https://github.com/srmfx/Zicroram